 - Sitting behind goals is prohibited.

-Field locations are subject to change based on availability of permits and number of participants.
+Locations are subject to change based on field availability.

 Development players must have the following to participate in training sessions: